 Remember that caffeine can have a rebound effect to make you feel more tired (especially when combined with sugar), and can keep you awake at night.
 So consider the timing carefully.
 Take it about 3/4 through your day so that it can help you to get to the end of the journey, but not stop you from falling asleep later on.

 Water is a vital factor in staying alert when riding.

 When we become dehydrated, we naturally feel tired as our body slows down to conserve water.
 While toilet breaks can be a pain on a long bike trip, they are less of a problem than the effects of dehydration, which creeps up on you much more slowly – so drink plenty of water and remember that coffee, tea and soft drinks do not count and can actually dehydrate you more.

 Food intake is another way we can manage alertness.

 When tired we often crave high glycaemic index (GI) foods such as carbohydrates and sugary snack foods.
 When riding long distances we are typically exposed to convenience foods and often a limited range.
-Looking for healthy alternatives and low GI foods will really help to maintain alertness in the longer term, without the spiked highs and lows.
+Looking for healthier alternatives and low GI foods will really help to maintain alertness in the longer term, without the spiked highs and lows.

-Drinking alcohol before riding is never a good idea.
+Drinking Alcohol before riding is never a good idea.